 Chris Gardner married Sherry Dyson on June 18, 1977.
 Their relationship almost immediately had problems.
 Gardner had an affair with a dental student, and she became pregnant with his son.
 He left his wife Sherry Dyson and moved in with the dental student as a way to get ready to be a father.
 Gardner’s son Christopher Jarrett was born on January 28, 1981.
 He worked as a research lab assistant at the time but left that position to get a job as a medical salesman.
 His son kept asking about Gardner's father, his grandfather.
-Gardner saved money and went to Monroe, Louisiana with is son.
+Gardner saved money and went to Monroe, Louisiana with his son.
 He had the first meeting in his life with his father.

 Life Changing Moment

 Gardner went back to San Francisco after meeting with his father.
-He saw a well dressed man sitting in a stunning red Ferrari.
+He saw a well-dressed man sitting in a stunning red Ferrari.
 Gardner was impressed with the car and asked the man sitting in the driver's seat about his profession.
 The driver told Gardner he was a stockbroker.
 At that moment, Gardner decided that would be his career path.
-The stockbroker met with Gardner and explained to him about the world of finance.
+The stockbroker met with Gardner and explained to him the world of finance.
 He then set up meetings between branch managers of large stock brokerage firms and Gardner.
-This next two months Gardner spent meeting with people from places like Paine Webber, Dean Witter, and others.
+These next two months Gardner spent meeting with people from places like Paine Webber, Dean Witter, and others.
 He was eventually accepted into a training program by E.F.
 Hutton.

 In the same week, he went to the offices of E.F.
 Hutton only to find out the manager who hired him had recently been fired.
 When he was at his home, his son's mother attempted to take his son.
 He tried to stop her.
 The police witnessed the altercation between him and his son's mother.
 She ended up in some garden bushes.
 Gardner was not apprehended for this but was detained for non-payment of parking fines.
 This caused him to be ordered to spend ten days in jail because he couldn't afford to pay the parking tickets.
 His son was taken to the east coast to live with his mother.
 When he got out of jail, Gardner's apartment was empty.
 He was still able to obtain a training position with Dean Witter Reynolds, but it provided no pay.
 Gardner was at a point where he could not meet his living expenses and joined the ranks of the homeless.